vernzimm/rvpacker/README.md

 Credit to SiCrane
 =================

-The RPG and RGSS libraries are copied/lifted/modified from SiCrane's original YAML importer/exporter on the gamedev forums.
-I initially just put them in github so I wouldn't lose them, and added the rvpacker script frontend, now I've done a good bit of refactoring on them.
+The RPG and RGSS libraries were originally taken from SiCrane's YAML importer/exporter on the gamedev forums.
+I initially just put them in github so I wouldn't lose them, and added the rvpacker script frontend.
+They are starting to drift a bit, but SiCrane still gets original credit for the grand majority of the work that rvpacker does.

 http://www.gamedev.net/topic/646333-rpg-maker-vx-ace-data-conversion-utility/